TranThanhTuan2509/football-player-detection/README.md

 # Training
 - This is how my data-changing works:
-- Extracting processing use only your original data is video type
+- Extracting processing uses only your original data in video type

 - /path/to/dataset -> extract each frame -> data_extracting_folder